TheDabblingDuck/ankimote/README.md

 ## Privacy

-Ankimote uses Google Analytics to count users.
+Ankimote uses Google Analytics to measure anonymized user engagement.

+## Updates

+* 07-27-21: Fixed feedback and scrolling for the latest versions of Anki (tested on 2.1.45).
+Updated AMBOSS integration for the latest version of the AMBOSS addon (07-26-21 update).